edster9/TheOne-SDK/design.md

 #### Tech Stack

 The SDK uses `typescript` and the `microbundle` package to create the NPM package.
-Microbundle is great because of a zero-config style to preprae a package that can be used from Web or NodeJS.
+Microbundle is great because of a zero-config style to prepare a package that can be used from Web or NodeJS.

 For calling REST API endpoints, the `isomorphic-unfetch` package is a good choice for providing Browser level and Backend API request calling in a unified way.

 #### Structure

-The One API end points are devided into top level models `book` `movie` `chapter` `character` and `quote`
+The One API endpoints are devided into top level models (`book` `movie` `chapter` `character` and `quote`)

-The SDK creates a sperate modal class per top level AP endpoint module into its own modal and a wrapper class `TheOne` encapsulates all the top level modals.
+The SDK creates a sperate modal class per top level AP endpoint module into its own modal and a wrapper class `TheOne` class encapsulates all the top level modals.
 Each API modal will contain its own type definitions

 ```bash
 📦src